-Now, let's go back to sightseeing on Arnarstapi :) Walking around Arnarstapi is one of my favourite things to do on the Snæfellsnes peninsula, to for me this is a truly magical place, like so many places here in Snæfellsnes peninsula.
+Now, let's go back to sightseeing on Arnarstapi :) Walking around Arnarstapi is one of my favourite things to do on the Snæfellsnes peninsula, to me this is a truly magical place, like so many places here on the Snæfellsnes peninsula.

 I love when Mt.
 Stapafell reflects in the pond at Arnarstapi as you can see in the photo above.
 So you see that there are many ways of photographing Mt.
 Stapafell.

 Arnarbær turf house restaurant with the backdrop of Mt.
 Stapafell

 Sometimes feel like I have stepped into a magical world when I travel in my country and Arnarstapi is one of these magical places.

 If you look at the photo below you will see a hole in the middle of the ground, so let's be careful while walking around Arnarstapi!

 It is extraordinary though having a peek down this hole or chasm.

 What I am doing in the photo below looks very dangerous and there were some visitors who pointed at me and told one another that I was behaving stupidly.